zahraaliaghazadeh/javascript-cheatsheet/README.md

 * shift - O(N) It removes the first element of an array and returns it
 * unshift - O(N) It adds to the beginning of an array and returns the new length
 * forEach - O(N) It calls a function once for each element
+* isArray - Checks to see if array, will return true

 ### Objects
 * entries - O(N) Returns an array containing all of the [key, value] pairs of a given object's own enumerable string properties.
 * keys - O(N) Returns an array containing the names of all of the given object's own enumerable string properties.